joseearias/joseearias/README.md

-Hi, I’m José Arias@joseearias
+Hi, I’m José Arias

-I’m a CS student and Web Developer
+I’m a CS student and Web Developer.

 You can reach me at j.ariascanto@gmail.com